Democratic Republic of the Congo

 Mass displacement, food insecurity and disease outbreaks in the context of recurrent violence between an array of armed groups are among the many humanitarian challenges facing the DRC.

-INGO supported hospital attacked in Ituri province
+IDP camp attacked by armed men in Ituri province

 Previous stories: